BALLAST: Bayesian Active Learning with Look-ahead Amendment for Sea-drifter Trajectories under Spatio-Temporal Vector Fields: Acknowledgements

 \section{Acknowledgements}

 RZ is supported by EPSRC-funded STOR-i Center for Doctoral Training (grant no. EP/S022252/1).
 RZ, LA and EC are supported by the ARC ITRH for Transforming energy Infrastructure through Digital Engineering (TIDE), Grant No. IH200100009.
-RZ thanks Ben Lowery for the help with accessing the compute cluster, as well as William Laplante and Adrien Corenflos for discussions on SPDE-GP.
+RZ thanks Ben Lowery for the help with accessing the compute cluster, as well as William Laplante, Adrien Corenflos, and Matthias Sachs for discussions on SPDE-GP.